 End of life planning

-Friends at the End has provided compassionate help to hundreds of people through to the end of life.
-We have resources to help you plan a good death, including talking to friends and family, talking to your doctors, and preparing yourself emotionally.
+Friends at the End has provided compassionate help for hundreds of people near the end of their lives.
+We have resources to help you plan a good death at any stage of your life; this may include talking to your family, talking to your friends, talking to your doctors, and preparing yourself emotionally.

-We can also provide practical information and advice on:
+We can provide practical advice and information about:

-Advance Care Planning is making decisions about the healthcare you do or do not want at the end of your life.
-This involves talking to your family, friends, and health or social care professionals you see regularly. - Advance Directives
+• Advance Care Planning is about deciding what healthcare you do or do not want towards the end of your life.

-In Scotland anyone aged 65 or over is entitled to free personal care if assessed as needing it.
-Free nursing care is available to anyone of any age assessed as requiring it.
-You are entitled to a broad range of support, not just medical care, at the end of life.
+In Scotland, anyone who is 65 or over is entitled to free personal care if assessed as needing it.
+Free nursing care is available at any age if someone is deemed as needing it.
+You are entitled to a broad range of support, not just medical care, towards the end of life.
+Get in touch if you need help or support navigating this.

-If you have any questions or would like to speak to somebody for help and advice, you can call us on 0131 385 8763 or email info@fate.scot.
+If you have any questions or would like to speak to somebody for help and advice, then feel free to email us info@fate.scot.

 Assisted dying and euthanasia

-Currently, neither assisted dying nor euthanasia are legal in Scotland, and Friends at the End supports people to have a good death within the existing law.
-We also advocate for the legalisation of assisted dying, where a terminally ill person takes a life ending medication themselves.
-We do not advocate for euthanasia, where someone else, usually a doctor, responds to a patient’s request to deliberately end their life, usually by administering the medication to them.
+Although neither assisted dying nor euthanasia is legal in Scotland, Friends at the End supports people to have a good death within the current law.
+We advocate for legislation to allow an assisted death where a terminally ill person takes a life-ending medication – prescribed by a health professional – for themselves.
+We do not support euthanasia, where someone else, usually a doctor, responds to the person’s request to have their life ended, usually by someone other than the patient administering a life-ending medication.
 The only exception to this is where the person is unable to self-ingest.
 To find out more, see Assisted Dying.

 “To keep someone alive against their wishes is the ultimate indignity.”